livegnik/2way-design/2WAY High-Level Design.md

 <br>

-## 2.5 Object Manager <a name="25-object-manager"></a>
+## 2.5 Graph Manager <a name="25-graph-manager"></a>

-### 2.5.1 Introduction to the Object Manager
+### 2.5.1 Introduction to the Graph Manager

-In the 2WAY system, the Object Manager serves as the central hub for creating, querying, modifying, and deleting all core objects, including Attributes, Parents, Edges, Ratings, and Access Control Lists (ACLs).
-These objects are managed and accessed through APIs exposed by the backend's Object Manager, ensuring streamlined and efficient handling of data interactions.
+In the 2WAY system, the Graph Manager serves as the central hub for creating, querying, modifying, and deleting all core objects, including Attributes, Parents, Edges, Ratings, and Access Control Lists (ACLs).
+These objects are managed and accessed through APIs exposed by the backend's Graph Manager, ensuring streamlined and efficient handling of data interactions.

-When users create or manage objects such as Attributes or Parents, they interact with the frontend interface, which communicates with the backend's Object Manager via API calls.
+When users create or manage objects such as Attributes or Parents, they interact with the frontend interface, which communicates with the backend's Graph Manager via API calls.
 These API calls contain the necessary data to create or modify the desired object, such as Attribute key-value pairs or parent-child relationships.
-Upon receiving these requests, the Object Manager processes the data and, if logging and signing are required, forwards the relevant information to the Key Manager and then to the Log Manager.
-Subsequently, the Object Manager informs the Graph Manager of any changes, ensuring that the system remains up-to-date and consistent.
-The Graph Manager manages both the Graph in RAM and the Graph on Disk representations of the graph and communicates any new objects or changes with the Storage Manager.
+Upon receiving these requests, the Graph Manager processes the data and, if logging and signing are required, forwards the relevant information to the Key Manager and then to the Log Manager.
+The Graph Manager manages both the Graph in RAM and the Graph on Disk representations and communicates any new objects or changes with the Storage Manager to ensure that the system remains up-to-date and consistent.

-Querying objects within the 2WAY system is similarly initiated through the frontend interface, which sends API calls to the backend's Object Manager.
+Querying objects within the 2WAY system is similarly initiated through the frontend interface, which sends API calls to the backend's Graph Manager.
 These API calls specify the parameters for the desired query, including the degree of separation from the user's zeroth degree (their public key) and the type of object being queried.
-The Object Manager retrieves the relevant nodes by querying the Graph Manager, which first checks the Graph in RAM before retrieving additional data from the disk with the help of the Storage Manager.
+The Graph Manager retrieves the relevant nodes by first checking the Graph in RAM before retrieving additional data from the disk with the help of the Storage Manager.
 The queried data is then returned to the frontend for user interaction.

-By centralizing object creation, querying, modification, and deletion functionalities within the Object Manager and exposing these capabilities through APIs, the 2WAY system ensures consistency, security, and scalability in managing various types of objects and data.
+By centralizing object creation, querying, modification, and deletion functionalities within the Graph Manager and exposing these capabilities through APIs, the 2WAY system ensures consistency, security, and scalability in managing various types of objects and data.
 This approach abstracts the complexities of database interactions and provides a unified interface for interacting with the system's objects, enhancing usability and maintainability.

 It is important to note that for this proof-of-concept, messages are not signed on the frontend.
 In future versions, messages could potentially be signed on the frontend or with hardware keys, providing an additional layer of security and flexibility.

 <br>

-### 2.5.2 Create, Update, and Delete Objects
+### 2.5.2 Creating and Managing Objects

-To create or manage objects within the 2WAY system, users interact with the frontend interface, which communicates with the backend's Object Manager through API calls.
+To create or manage objects within the 2WAY system, users interact with the frontend interface, which communicates with the backend's Graph Manager through API calls.
 These API calls contain JSON documents specifying the details of the objects to be created, updated, or deleted.
 Below are examples of JSON documents for creating different types of objects based on the database schema:

 1. **Creating Attributes:**
 ```json